anatosun/plexamp-docker/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/anatosun/plexamp-docker/main/assets/icon.svg"/></p>

-This repository allows building a docker image of [Plexamp headless](https://plexamp.com/) and also provides a pre-built image at `ghcr.io/anatosun/plexamp:arm64v8`.
+This repository provides a Dockerfile and pre-built images of [Plexamp headless](https://plexamp.com/).

 The architectures supported by this image are the following.